 ClindamycinOther Names: Cleocin HCl, Cleocin Hydrochloride, Cleocin Pediatric, Cleocin Phosphate, clindamycin HCl, clindamycin palmitate hydrochloride Drug Class: Opportunistic Infections and Coinfections

 What is clindamycin?

-Certain bacterial respiratory infections (such as pneumonia) are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
-To learn more about opportunistic infections, read the AIDSinfo What is an Opportunistic Infection? fact sheet.
+Certain bacterial respiratory infections (such as What is an Opportunistic Infection? fact sheet.) are opportunistic infections.
+An is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+To learn more about opportunistic infections, read the AIDSinfo

 Clindamycin can also be used “off-label” to prevent and treat other opportunistic infections of HIV infection.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”